-As the product financial advisor, CCB Capital provides professional advice and undertakes some work tasks.
+As product financial advisors, CCB Capital and CCB Insurance asset management provide professional advice and undertake some work tasks.

 For details of the external credit rating agencies used by asset securitisation products for all asset securitisations with active trusts that were issued by the Group as an originator, please refer to "Appendix 1: External Credit Rating Agencies for Securitisation Products".